Access Exclusive, Trusted HR News & Resources >>> New Professional Members Save $20 Today

 SHRM symposium focuses on improving performance management and pay practices

-Businesses are adjusting their performance reviews to increase employee engagement and improve productivity, and revising pay structures to create greater incentives for high performance, said speakers at the Society for Human Resource Management's Rewarding Work: Compensation and Performance Management Symposium, held Aug.
-8 in Cleveland.
+Businesses are adjusting their performance reviews to increase employee engagement and improve productivity, and revising pay structures to create greater incentives for high performance, said speakers at the Society for Human Resource Management's Rewarding Work: Compensation and Performance Management Symposium in Cleveland.

 Software firm Adobe in San Jose, Calif., found that voluntary attrition spiked every year after its annual review process was completed and bonuses paid, said Jeremy Spake, principal at pay consultancy Cornerstone on Demand in Santa Monica, Calif.